Located in Georgia’s Cobb County, the city of Kennesaw forms a part of the greater Atlanta region.

 The hiking and walking trail passes through the Palisades section of the Chattahoochee River, one of the most attractive of any of the river’s areas in suburban Atlanta.

-The class I and II rapids here are a favourite with kayakers, while few can deny the beauty of the vistas accompanied by the sound of flowing river water.
+The class I and II rapids here are a favorite with kayakers, while few can deny the beauty of the vistas accompanied by the sound of flowing river water.

 The various trails that wind around the river banks are well signposted, but if you feel nervous about heading out into the wilds, you can instead head to the paved trails of Paces Mill Park, 26 km south of Kennesaw.